 Vicki Waltz, now President of Precision Gage & Tool (daughter of Victor R. and Gwendolyn J. Waltz) joined the firm.

 1993 – PG&T Moves

 We make our last move to date by moving 375 Gargrave Road in West Carrollton, Ohio where we reside to this day.

 Victor R. Waltz passed away.

 1998 – PG&T Purchases Sheffield Product Line

-Custom gaging line of Sheffield gages was purchased and immediately added to the Precision Gage & Tool line of gages.
+Custom gaging line of Sheffield gages was purchased and immediately added to our product line of gages.

 2002 – PG&T Earns ISO Registration

 Precision Gage & Tool earned ISO 9001:2000 registration.

 Precision Gage & Tool began working with Project Peanut Butter and Partners in Food Solutions who are both nonprofit groups that target global starvation primarily in Africa.